 When I started my meds I was crying nearly every day, I hyperventilated as a test was being circled around the room, and I had constant thoughts of inadequacy because I compared myself to so many people.
 Now?
 Now I smile every day, cry sometimes because I’m an emotional human, feel confident in my studying as the exam is being passed around the room, and I’m content with myself as human.

 Meds were not the only thing that helped this transition happen.
 The meds kept me calm enough to learn about myself and how to cope with my feelings in a constructive way.
-They let me sign up for therapy, try and fall in love with yoga and meaningful movement, quit my Zumba instructor license because it didn’t make me happy anymore, look at my body in the mirror and say “you look great con”, and they let me feel emotions for the normal amount of time emotions need to be felt.
+They let me sign up for therapy, try and fall in love with yoga and meaningful movement, quit my Zumba instructor license because it didn’t make me happy anymore, look at my body in the mirror and say “this is my body, it’s pretty cool!” and they let me feel negative emotions and sit with them but also move on to other emotions.

 (Whole Wheat Banana Bread from Lee– I think she’s super cool!)